by Samuel K. Darling, Bellevue Divorce Lawyer

 If the other side properly objects to your proposed relocation or parenting plan, it initiates a unique court case commonly called a relocation action.
 Ultimately the relocation action leads to a determination of a) whether to allow the relocation with the child and b) what the parenting plan should be if you are allowed to relocate with the child.
 A judge who denies your request to relocate with the child can also implement a new parenting plan if you elect to relocate without primary care of your child.

 A relocation action typically entails five stages:

 What to Do if Opposing Party Objects Improperly?
 Sometimes there’s a step before stage one of the relocation action.
-For the court case to begin, the other side must at a minimum object using the proper court form and supporting documents, file them with the court, and pay the court filing fee.
+For the court case to begin, the other side must at a minimum object using the proper court form (or a prior version of the form) and supporting documents, file them with the court, and pay the court filing fee.
+The proper court forms are the ones listed on the Washington Court Forms Website under Family Law > Move With Children (Relocation) > Objection About Moving With Children (Relocation) (Objecting Party).
 Sometimes the other side objects but fails to meet these minimum requirements.
-In that instance, the court case cannot proceed, and you might feel like you’re in limbo, unable to get the court to weigh in.
+In that instance, the court case often cannot proceed, and you might feel like you’re in limbo, unable to get the court to weigh in.
 You have two basic choices when this happens.

 A. First Choice: Go Without Court Permission.
 You could simply relocate and follow the new parenting plan without obtaining explicit permission from the court.
 Statutory law arguably allows this.
 As the adage goes, sometimes it’s better to beg forgiveness than ask permission, and many attorneys believe the adage applies in this situation.
 If the court decides the relocation action before the child has moved, the judge’s desire to provide the child with stability militates against relocation.
 But if the child has already moved and settled in before the court is asked to make a decision on the relocation, the court might favor keeping the child in the new location rather than cause further instability.